AdarshRazor/Coding-Ninja-LearningCurve/React/todo_app/ProjReadme.md

 ## Dispatching Actions and Payloads

-useDispatch hook to dispatch the actions to the store so that the actions can be executed like toggle button and create a new todo
+`useDispatch` hook to dispatch the actions to the store so that the actions can be executed like toggle button and create a new todo.

+we will be using dispatch in button 'create todo' > TodoForm.js since we send the data directly to store by calling the action creator